jeabraham/lightroom_utilities/README.md

 ## Step 3

-After you are happy, you can remove the photos from the Lightroom catalog using Lightroom menu item 'Remove Photos From Catalog'.
+After you are happy with the set of photos, you can remove the photos from the Lightroom catalog by selecting all the photos in the collection and then using the Lightroom menu item 'Remove Photos From Catalog'.

-Review duplicate_removal_commands.sh and execute it if you want to remove duplicate files.
+You can then also remove them from your hard drive by executing the `duplicate_removal_commands.sh` script.
+You could also change the script easily enough (e.g. in a text editor) to move the photos somehwere else, rather than deleting them.